 A data lake is a repository that enables you to store all the structured and unstructured data you collected at any scale.
-You can store your data as-is with data lakes, without having to first structure the data.
-Data lakes allow you to run different types of analytics from visualizations and dashboards to big data processing, real-time analytics, and machine learning that can help you make better decisions.
+You can store your data as-is with data lakes without having first to structure the data.
+Data lakes allow you to run different types of analytics, from visualizations and dashboards to big data processing, real-time analytics, and machine learning that can help you make better decisions.

 A data lake consists of four primary components: storage, format, compute, and metadata layers.